LLNL/RAJA/docs/sphinx/config_build.rst

 ---------------------------

-The RAJA include directory 'include/RAJA' contains a header file called 'config.hxx.in' that is used to centralize all the configuraton options that RAJA supports in one location.
-Most RAJA constructs are parameterized to make it easy to try alternative implementation choices.
+The RAJA include directory 'include/RAJA' contains a header file called 'config.hxx.in' that is used to centralize all the configuration options that RAJA supports in one location.
+Most RAJA constructs are parametrized to make it easy to try alternative implementation choices.

 The items in the configuration header file are set when the code is configured.
 The results appear in the 'config.hxx' file which lives in